mido/mido/README.rst

 * standard port API allows all kinds of input and output ports to be used interchangeably.
-New port types can be written by subclassing and overriding a few methods.s
+New port types can be written by subclassing and overriding a few methods.

 * includes a reusable MIDI parser.